UWF Board of Trustees Bylaws

-Section 3.3 Other committees - The Board of Trustees may establish such other committees as deemed necessary for the orderly conduct of the business of the Board.
-The chair may serve as an ex-officio member of any committee so established.
+Section 3.3 Other Committees - The Board of Trustees may establish such other committees as deemed necessary for the orderly conduct of the business of the Board and the Board may dissolve such committees.
+The chair may serve as an ex-officio member of any committee so established and may vote.

 Article IV Amendment or Suspension of Bylaws

-The Bylaws may be altered, amended or repealed by a majority vote of all members of the Board at any regular meeting, when notice of the proposed amendment or repeal is provided in the meeting notice.
+The Bylaws may be altered, amended or repealed by a majority vote of the full Board at any regular or special meeting of the Board when notice of the proposed amendment or repeal is provided in the meeting notice.
 Any provision of these Bylaws may be suspended in connection with the consideration of a matter before the Board by an affirmative vote of not less than nine (9) members of the Board.

 Article V Appearances before the Board